-There are two types of Lasting Power of Attorney (LPA): one for your financial assets and one for your health and welfare.
+There are two types of Lasting Power of Attorney (LPA); one for your financial assets and one for your health and welfare.
 You can choose to have one or the other, or both.

 Without a Power of Attorney, should you lose capacity to manage your affairs, someone else will need to apply to the Court of Protection for a Deputyship.
-This is a very expensive and lengthy process which involves the Deputy in extensive paperwork over a drawn-out period.
+This is an expensive and lengthy process which involves the Deputy in extensive paperwork over a drawn-out period.
 You will need a Deputy to act for you if you don’t have an LPA in place and you lose your capacity.
 No one wants to burden loved ones with unnecessary complications.
 Having an LPA avoids this.

 If you don’t have any children, it is even more important to appoint someone to be your LPA.
 People often find that more distant relatives will be reluctant to apply for Deputyship, as it is an onerous task.

 An LPA is an insurance policy for you (and your loved ones).
 You hope that you’ll never need it, but you’ll be very relieved that you do if the unthinkable happens.

 Jones Whyte (incorporating McClure Solicitors) believe there are a few factors people will consider when thinking about an LPA Here is what they have to say:

 We can speak to clients on the telephone or via video call using Zoom, Skype or WhatsApp.

 Won’t it cost a lot?